Gnaneshwar2005/NanigitDemo/README.md

 # NanigitDemo
 Git hub.
-hi this is nani wass up!
+hi this is nani wass up!(this is nani)